Contributing

 for examples) and the associated estimators.

-The entry point estimators are defined within src/counterfactual_mean_based/estimators.jl
+Currently, the entry point estimators are defined within src/counterfactual_mean_based/estimators.jl

 get_relevant_factors